4nh51rk/blog/data/blog/supabase-relationships.md

 |  1  |    1    |   1    |
 |  2  |    1    |   2    |
 |  3  |    1    |   3    |

+We can now write a query to fetch our `posts` containing an array of tags.

 ```javascript
   const fetchPosts = async () => {